nkuehnle/nkuehnle.github.io/_pages/about.md

 Interests and Hobbies
 ======
-I'm a passionate, lifelong learner and dreamer.
+I'm a passionate learner and lifelong dreamer.

 My hobbies and interests range from science fiction to fishkeeping (see my PiPy-AWC project for an automated aquarium maintenance device I built using a Raspberry Pi + Python to practice a number of software design patterns).